Li-Yunwen/Li-Yunwen.github.io/_pages/about.md

 permalink: /
 layout: archive_wide
 title: "About Me"
-excerpt: "Welcome to Zixing's homepage!"
+excerpt: "Welcome to Yunwen's homepage!"
 author_profile: true
 redirect_from:
   - /about/